Triple whammy: Northeast braces for another major storm

 The last time there was a quick succession of nor'easters was also when three formed over 10 days in late January and February 2015, according to National Weather Service forecaster David Roth, who keeps a database of such storms with high winds.

+Kassell said that when a pattern setup locks for a period of time, "you can get cyclical weather patterns such as what the East Coast is experiencing."

-As the storm barrels up the East Coast, New York and Philadelphia could get a couple inches of snow through Tuesday, although the rest of upstate New York, eastern Long Island and New England could see varying amounts of at least 6 inches, according to The Weather Channel.
+As the storm barrels up the coast, New York and Philadelphia could get a couple inches of snow through Tuesday, although the rest of upstate New York, eastern Long Island and New England could see varying amounts of at least 6 inches, according to The Weather Channel.

-By the evening commute, the snow could stretch from New Jersey up through New England.
+By the evening commute, the snow could stretch from New Jersey up through New England, which could be walloped by near-blizzard conditions with 55-mph wind gusts.

+Kassell said the I-95 corridor from southern New England northward appears to be a "good bet" for the heaviest snows.
+He said "intense and possible long-duration snowbands" could lead to a several-inch per hour snowfall rate on Tuesday morning in parts of Connecticut, Rhode Island and Massachusetts.

 Boston could see up to a foot of snow and Cape Cod could be hammered with even more, while southern Maine could get 18 inches by Wednesday, forecasters said.